nhh-ban/ban400-assignment-renv/README.md

 # In-class assignment for renv-lecture

-In this assignment, your assignment is to successfully run the script `renv_test.r`.
+In this assignment, your task is to successfully run the script `renv_test.r`.
 This script contains three lines, replicated below

 ```r
 library(dplyr)